Jelmerro/carafe/README.md

 ```

 After running the 'info' option, a message was displayed regarding the linking.
-When running the `./carafe steam link` command now, it will ask us to choose an executable like this:
+When running the `carafe steam link` command now, it will ask us to choose an executable like this:

 ```
 0: C:/Program Files (x86)/Internet Explorer/iexplore.exe